nuwber/rabbitevents/README.md

 1. [Non-standard use](#non-standard-use)

 ## Installation via Composer<a name="installation"></a>
-You may use Composer to install RabbitEvents into your Laravel project:
+You can use Composer to install RabbitEvents into your Laravel project:

 ```bash
 composer require nuwber/rabbitevents